orsonteodoro/docker-arch-spotify/README.md

 5. `chmod +x run.sh`
 6. `./run.sh`

-The following steps are required for the sound card to be detected:
+After run executes.
+It will place you in the container's shell.
+The following steps inside this container shell are required for the sound card to be detected:

 7. `sudo passwd`
 8. `su`